kubernetes/enhancements/keps/sig-apps/3329-retriable-and-non-retriable-failures/README.md

 // PodFailurePolicyOnPodConditionsPattern describes a pattern for matching
 // an actual pod condition type. type PodFailurePolicyOnPodConditionsPattern struct {
 	// Specifies the required Pod condition type.
-The pattern matches a pod condition
+To match a pod condition
-	// if the specified type equals the pod condition type.
+	// it is required that specified type equals the pod condition type.
 	Type api.PodConditionType
+	// Specifies the required Pod condition status.
+To match a pod condition
+	// it is required that the specified status equals the pod condition status.
+	// Defaults to True.
+	Status api.ConditionStatus
 }

 // PodFailurePolicyRule describes how a pod failure is handled when the requirements are met.
-// Only one of OnExitCodes and onPodConditions can be used in each rule. type PodFailurePolicyRule struct {
+// One of OnExitCodes and onPodConditions, but not both, can be used in each rule. type PodFailurePolicyRule struct {
 	// Specifies the action taken on a pod failure when the requirements are satisfied.
 	// Possible values are: